 "Just barely.
-He enlisted at 17 and went to West Point after coming back from the war in 1953."
-Maggie stated.
-Hannibal had told her quite a bit about his early life before Vietnam.
-It was much harder to get anything about Vietnam, especially the POW camp out of him.
+Hannibal enlisted at 17 and went to West Point after coming back from the war in 1953."
+Maggie stated since Hannibal had told her quite a bit about his early life before Vietnam, but it was much harder to get anything about Vietnam, especially the POW camp out of him.
 He was very tight lipped about the Vietnam War, but so was she until she met Hannibal and opened up to him about her feelings.

-Maggie kept on working on getting him ready for surgery to remove the bullet.
-She needed to get him stabilized before starting any surgery and wanted his blood pressure to level out, so she waited for a few minutes while the plasma and saline boosted his blood pressure and the blood could arrive.
+For the next few minutes, Maggie kept on working on getting Hannibal ready for surgery since she needed to get him stabilized first and wanted his blood pressure to level out before she removed the round from his shoulder, so she waited for a few minutes while the plasma and saline boosted his blood pressure.

 "What was his rank and unit in Korea?"
 Dominic asked, curious.

 "101st Airborne.
 He arrived in the country in 1952 and made it to sergeant by 18 and went to West Point in 1953."
 Maggie replied.